Training, knowledge retention and the Telephone Game

 Before I set out to write this blog, I decided to perform my own “telephone game” experiment to see just how bad knowledge transfer can be in the office.
-The game worked like this: I read a message to my podmate Kenny, who turned around and repeated it to Gloria, who passed it along to Andrea, who said it to Erik, who walked over and gave it to Ashlie, who said it out loud for me to write down.
+The game worked like this: I read a message to my podmate Kenny, who turned around and repeated it to Omar, who passed it along to Aaron, who walked over and gave it to Chelsia, who said it to Ashlie, who said it out loud for me to write down.
 The original message was fairly short, just a 15-word quote from The Office:

 The tea in Nepal is very hot, but the coffee in Peru is much hotter.

 After five translations, Ashlie shared her understanding: “The day in Nepal was hot, but the coffee brew was much hotter.”

 Close, right?
 If we’re being mathematical, Ashlie’s response was about 60% true to the original.
 And if we’re in school, she gets a D. But what happens when we adjust the message to be a little bit longer and rely a lot more on the final outcome?
 We tried it again with the exact same setup, just a new message:

 There is a studio on the third floor.
 To get there, take a right out of the elevator, followed by an immediate right.
 Go down to the bathrooms and take a left at the water fountain.
 Then take your first right and the studio is the first door on the right.